-Typical dispatchers should address problems, questions and prioritize service requests so that work is performed in an efficient and orderly manner.
+Typical dispatchers address problems, questions and prioritize service requests so that work is performed in an efficient and orderly manner.
 They are also responsible for providing logistical support to technicians and communicating with both fellow employees and customers.

 However, the main duty of the HVAC dispatcher is to keep the trains running on time and fulfill your promise of excellent customer service by managing their expectations.

-What makes a good helper for your in-house dispatcher?
+What makes a good HVAC dispatcher?

 - High level of customer service skills